apmfree78/trello-clone/README.md

 This context is accessible from any component in App.

-This setup works well for scaling as it's now easy to transition to redux state management and/or apollo graphQL (if we decide to create anohter app that would function as API endpoint to a SQL or mongoDB database)
+This setup works well for scaling as it's now easy to transition to redux state management and/or apollo graphQL (if we decide to create another app that would function as API endpoint to a SQL or mongoDB database).

+This would be next steps if goal was to eventually commercialize the app.

 ## Material UI for design